The Practitioner Toolkit contains information and tools for issues arising in work with children, young people and families.

 Neglect is the persistent failure to meet a child’s basic physical and/or psychological needs, likely to result in the serious impairment of the child’s health or development.
 This serious form of abuse is potentially fatal.
 It also causes great distress to children and affects their wellbeing in the short and long term.

-Oxfordshire Neglect Practitioners Portal - created to support work around Neglect in Oxfordshire
+Neglect on the OSCB website - targeted information to support work around Neglect in Oxfordshire

 DFE Neglect Training resources - useful handouts